iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - It helps in predicting the next word (Helpful for tasks like auto-completion in search engines)
 - Understanding language patterns: We can learn common phrases.
 - Sentiment analysis: e.g. Trigram "feeling very happy": Positive sentiment
+- Google Search Engine uses bigram and trigram in their keyword suggestions.

 ### 1. **Unigram (N=1) | Single Word**
 ```